Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Study Design

 \subsubsection{Knowledge Distillation}

-Knowledge Distillation (\textbf{KD}) is a method for transferring learned knowledge from a large, complex model (known as the \textit{teacher}) to a smaller, more efficient model (referred to as the \textit{student}).
-It is a computationally complex task as it usually requires retraining the student model from scratch.
-Our study considers the knowledge distillation approach \textit{Compressor}, a method for compressing the models selected for our empirical analysis. \textit{Compressor} initially employs a genetic algorithm-based approach to search for a simplified model architecture that resembles the teacher model, aiming to maximize \textit{Giga floating-point operations} (GFLOPs) while minimizing the model size within a fixed memory budget (measured in megabytes, MB).
+Knowledge Distillation (\textbf{KD}) \cite{hinton2015distilling} is a method for transferring knowledge from a large, complex model (the \textit{teacher}) to a smaller, more efficient model (the \textit{student}).
+It is computationally intensive, as it usually requires retraining the student model from scratch.
+Several KD-based methods have been introduced, including \textit{Compressor} \cite{shi2022compressing}, \textit{AVATAR} \cite{shi2024greening}, and \textit{MORPH} \cite{panichella2025metamorphic}.
+These approaches employ a similar teacher-to-student knowledge transfer paradigm based on logit alignment in classification contexts.
+Due to this methodological similarity, \textit{Compressor} is selected as the representative KD method in this study, as it is specifically tailored for encoder-only transformer models and is well-suited to the program understanding tasks examined in our empirical analysis.

+\textit{Compressor} initially employs a genetic algorithm-based approach to search for a simplified model architecture that resembles the teacher model, aiming to maximize \textit{Giga floating-point operations} (GFLOPs) while minimizing the model size within a fixed memory budget (measured in megabytes, MB).
 Subsequently, knowledge distillation is employed wherein the teacher model processes unlabeled data to generate soft targets (e.g., logits), which are then used to supervise the training of the student model. \textit{Compressor} uses the Kullback-Leibler (KL) divergence \cite{kullback1951information} loss function to minimize the loss between the output of the teacher and student model.
 KL divergence loss is defined as follows:

 In ``\eqref{KLD}'', $n$ is the number of examples in the training set. $p_i$ and $q_i$ represent the logits of the teacher and student models, respectively. $T$ is the temperature index used to control the softmax function, as introduced by Hinton et al. \cite{hinton2015distilling}.
 It is essential to note that the logits (e.g., $p_i$) generated by the teacher model are fixed, whereas the logits (e.g., $q_i$) produced by the student model change as retraining progresses.
 Finally, to simplify our implementation, we keep the vocabulary size unchanged when using \textit{Compressor} to compress language models for code.